 Sociologist and intellectual, Nathan Glazer, dead at 95

-CAMBRIDGE, Mass.
-(AP) — Sociologist Nathan Glazer, who assisted on a classic study of conformity, “The Lonely Crowd,” and co-authored a groundbreaking document of non-conformity, “Beyond the Melting Pot,” has died.
-He was 95.
+NEW YORK (AP) — Nathan Glazer, a prominent sociologist and public intellectual who assisted on a classic study of conformity, “The Lonely Crowd,” and co-authored a groundbreaking document of non-conformity, “Beyond the Melting Pot,” has died at 95.

-Glazer’s daughter, Sarah Glazer, confirmed her father died at his home in Cambridge, Massachusetts.
+Glazer’s daughter, Sarah Glazer, confirmed her father died at his home in Cambridge, Massachusetts, Saturday morning.

-Glazer was among the last of the public intellectuals who influenced culture and politics in the mid-20th century.
-Starting in the 1940s, Glazer was a writer and editor for Commentary, and The New Republic, and wrote or co-wrote numerous books.
-With peers such as Daniel Bell and Irving Howe, Glazer had a wide range of interests, “a notion of universal competence,” from foreign policy to Modernist architecture, subject of one his latter books, “From a Cause to a Style.”
+A longtime professor at Harvard University, Glazer, was among the last of the deeply-read thinkers who influenced culture and politics in the mid-20th century.
+Starting in the 1940s, Glazer was a writer and editor for Commentary and The New Republic.
+He was a co-editor of The Public Interest, and wrote or co-wrote numerous books.
+With peers such as Daniel Bell and Irving Howe, he had a wide range of interests, “a notion of universal competence,” from foreign policy to Modernist architecture, subject of one his latter books, “From a Cause to a Style.”